 Are you a performing artist with a passion for reaching young people through the performing arts?

-For 2021-22, Prologue has identified a series of focus areas – including theatre, BIPOC lead creation projects/programs, Indigenous programming, French and bilingual programming, workshops, programs for high school students and artists who self-identify as belonging to an Ontario Arts Council Priority Group – described below that address current gaps in the Artist Roster.
+For 2023-24, Prologue has identified a series of focus areas – including theatre, BIPOC lead creation projects/programs, Indigenous programming, French and bilingual programming, interactive workshops, programs for high school students and artists who self-identify as belonging to an Ontario Arts Council Priority Group – described below that address current gaps in the Artist Roster.

-Prologue asks that any proposed applications have both a digital and an in person performance or workshop for the 2021-22 season.
+Prologue asks that any proposed applications have both a digital and an in person offering for the 2023-24 season.